zachlewis/mold/README.md

 - **registry**: Registry to push to.
 If not specified the default one is used.

+- **tags**: A list of additional image tags to be applied.
+The above mentioned environment variables are available here to use.

+### Environment Variables
+The following environment variables are available in your builds as well as in `tags` in the `artifacts` section:

+- APP_VERSION
+- APP_VERSION_SHORT
+- APP_COMMIT
+- APP_COMMIT_INDEX

 ## Cleanup
 As you perform builds, there will be a build of containers and images left behind that may no longer be needed.
 You can pick and choose which ones to keep.
 A helper script has been provided